 Alternative Exercises

-FitCraft's AI coach Ty programs the lunge reach into warm-up and mobility routines based on your assessment results.
-He selects the right variation for your flexibility level — kneeling if you need it, walking flow if you're ready — and demonstrates exact hip and hand placement with 3D models you can rotate to see every angle.
-No guessing whether your hips are actually square.
-He shows you.
+FitCraft's AI coach Ty programs the lunge reach into mobility and warm-up routines based on your assessment results.
+He selects the variation that fits your current flexibility (kneeling if you need the stability, walking flow if you're ready) and demonstrates exact hip and hand placement with 3D models you can rotate to see every angle.

 Frequently Asked Questions